pollinations/gmail-agent/context/README.md

 *Your Engine for Personalized Synthetic Media*

+## 🆕 NEWS: MentatBot AI Assistant

+We're excited to announce MentatBot, our autonomous AI coding assistant that implements new features directly from GitHub issues!
+Simply [create an issue](https://github.com/pollinations/pollinations/issues/new) describing what you'd like to see, and MentatBot will analyze and implement it.
+Learn more about [MentatBot](https://mentat.ai/).

 [![Pollinations.AI Logo](https://pollinations.ai/p/Pollinations.AI_logo_that_looks_cool_on_black_background?width=3000&height=1000&nologo=true&seed=-1)](https://pollinations.ai/p/Pollinations.AI_logo_that_looks_cool_on_black_background?width=3000&height=1000&nologo=true&seed=-1)

 ## 🌟 Introduction

 [Pollinations.AI](https://pollinations.ai) is the most easy-to-use, free text and image generation API available.
 No signups or API keys required.
+We prioritize your privacy with zero data storage and completely anonymous usage.

 ## 🚀 Key Features

 - 🔓 **100% Open Source**
 - 🆓 **_Free to use_**
-- 🔑 No signup or API keys
+- 🔒 **Simplicity and privacy:** No logins, no keys, no data stored
 - 🖼️ **Embed like any normal image or text**
 - 🌍 Over **50,000 active users** and > **_8 million images generated per month_**
 - 🤝 Used by various **open-source LLMs**, **bots**, and **communities**
 - 🎣 **_Easy-to-use React hooks_** ([React Hooks Examples](https://react-hooks.pollinations.ai/))
+- 🤖 **Autonomous Development:** Features implemented by our MentatBot coding assistant through GitHub issues

 <a href="https://star-history.com/#pollinations/pollinations&Date">
  <picture>